Current Mode

 Benefits

-• Most simplified form of motor control
+• The most simplified form of motor control

 ADVANCED Motion Controls' Capabilities